alexwlchan/alexwlchan.net/src/_drafts/web-archiving-my-bookmarks.md

 <h3 id="static_folders">A static folder for every page</h3>

-For every bookmark, I have a folder containing the HTML, stylesheets, images, and other linked files.
+For every page, I have a folder with the HTML, stylesheets, images, and other linked files.
 Each folder is a self-contained "mini-website".
 If I want to look at a saved page, I can just open the HTML file in my web browser.